-Experts also say that we have to prosecute fraud or else the economy won't ever really stabilize.
+Experts say that we have to prosecute fraud or else the economy won't ever really stabilize.

 But the government is doing the exact opposite.
 Indeed, the Justice Department has announced it will go easy on big banks, and always settles prosecutions for pennies on the dollar (a form of stealth bailout.
-It is also arguably one of the main causes of the double dip in housing.)
+It is also arguably one of the main causes of the double dip in housing.
+And there is no change in the air.)

 Indeed, the government doesn't even force the banks to admit any guilt as part of their settlements.
+In fact: